and1558/and1558bot/README.md

 # LICENSE
-1. you may copy this code but be sure to credit me and Alexx #7687
+1. you may copy this code but be sure to credit me and Alexx #7687 for this bot
 2. my bot isnt public because its only design to use in my server and other server i choose